Training Outcomes Within Your Budget!

 How to File a Discrimination Complaint

 Collect the important details like the name, phone number, and address of the person involved and the one who experienced discrimination.
-If possible, gather contact details of any witness who can support your claim.
+If possible, gather contact details of any witnesses who can support your claim.

-2) Log Experience
+Step 2: Log Your Experience

 Create a brief report detailing the events, including information like the names, dates, times, and places.
 Record all relevant incidents to demonstrate a pattern of discrimination or harassment.